hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quiz06.md

   A network engineer is deciding whether to use stateful or stateless failover when configuring two ASAs for high availability.
 What is the connection status in both cases?

-  A. need to be reestablished with stateful failover and preserved with stateless failover
+  A. need to be reestablished with stateful failover and preserved with stateless failover<br>
-  B. preserved with stateful failover and need to be reestablished with stateless failover
+  B. preserved with stateful failover and need to be reestablished with stateless failover<br>
-  C. preserved with both stateful and stateless failover
+  C. preserved with both stateful and stateless failover<br>
-  D. need to be reestablished with both stateful and stateless failover
+  D. need to be reestablished with both stateful and stateless failover<br>

   Answer: <br><br>